-When considering casual shoes for men, the driving shoe vs. loafer question is often raised.
+When considering casual leather shoes for men, the driving shoe vs. loafer question is often raised.
 What are they, really?
 And is there a difference between them?
 Thankfully they’re both great options—but there are some distinctions.
 We’ll give you a quick rundown here:

-One of the most popular and long-standing forms of loafers is the penny loafer, with its trademark diamond cutout across the vamp (perfectly suited to store a penny in case of emergency—hence the name).
+One of the most popular and long-standing forms of loafers is the leather penny loafer, with its trademark diamond cutout across the vamp (perfectly suited to store a penny in case of emergency—hence the name).
 That penny may not be practical anymore, but the loafers sure are.

 Can’t decide?
 Take a minute to check out our collection of leather driving shoes and loafers.